 pom.xml file at the top level of your project.
 If you prefer, you can use Maven to kick off Ant scripts and other types of build scripts.

 If you’re deploying a WAR file you can, of course, build it with any build system you’d like.

 Any other type of build can be supported on Heroku via custom Buildpacks

 How do I build Force.com and Database.com Java applications on Heroku?

 What constraints should I be aware of when developing applications on Heroku?

 Here are some things to keep in mind when designing applications on Heroku

-- Your application source code plus built artifacts must be less than 200MB.
+- Your application source code plus built artifacts must be less than 500 MB when compressed.
 Use .slugignore to prevent files in your git repo from being included in the deployed package

 - You can have many process types in a single application, but only one of those types can be a web process that receives requests from the routing layer.